karishmamoorthy/For-the-Public-Eye/README.md

 # Highlights

-Dear reader, this folder contains *some* of my best codes from the past year.
+Dear reader, this folder contains *some* of my best codes from my undergraduate studies at the University of Victoria.
 Some of them are from a university-requisite Python coding course.
 Some of them are from Physics assignments I have had to do this year.
 The rest are my attempts at using Python to understand basic ideas - generally pertaining to Physics.

 From the university-requisite Python coding course: